Phorbia

 Human Relevance

-Several are economically significant pests requiring and control.
+Several are economically significant crop pests requiring monitoring and control.
 Phorbia coarctata and Phorbia securis damage wheat and cereals; Phorbia cepetorum damages onions.
 Control methods include poisoned sprays.
 Phorbia securis reached damaging levels in 20% of surveyed Moroccan cereal fields.

 Similar Taxa